-Photo of venison pasty dinner plate with dish of mushroom gravy and a side of red sauerkraut
+Close-up top-down photo of venison pasty dinner plate with dish of mushroom gravy and a side of red sauerkraut.

 Home » Recipes » Main Dishes & Entrees » COOK: Yooper (ish) Pasties with Venison and Roasted Root Vegetables and Spent Grain Butter Crust